flatiron-labs/learn.co-CommonMark/README.md

 ## Code Challenge Spec

 Like quizzes, code challenges should be built right inside your README.md files.
-Code challenges are also referred to as "repls", and they rely on the [repl.it API](https://github.com/replit/ReplitClient.js).
+Code challenges are also referred to as "repls", and currently support two languages: Javascript and Ruby.
+Javascript repls are evaluated using the [Chai assertion library](http://chaijs.com/), and Ruby repls are evaluated using the [repl.it API](https://github.com/replit/ReplitClient.js).

 Code challenge blocks begin with the triple percentage sign mark reserved character `%%%`.